cube-js/cube-ui-kit/CONTRIBUTING.md

 Before you create a Pull Request, please check whether your commits comply with the commit conventions used in this repository.

-When you create a commit we kindly ask you to follow the convention `category: message` in your commit message while using one of the following categories:
+When you create a commit, we kindly ask you to follow the convention `category: message` in your commit message while using one of the following categories:

-- `feat / feature`: all changes that introduce completely new code or new features
+- `feat/feature`: all changes that introduce completely new code or new features
-- `fix`: changes that fix a bug (ideally you will additionally reference an issue if present)
+- `fix`: changes that fix a bug (ideally, you will additionally reference an issue if present)
-- `refactor`: any code related change that is not a fix nor a feature
+- `refactor`: any code-related change that is not a fix nor a feature
-- `docs`: changing existing or creating new documentation (i.e. README, docs for usage of a lib or cli usage)
+- `docs`: changing existing or creating new documentation (i.e. README, docs for usage of lib or CLI usage)
 - `build`: all changes regarding the build of the software, changes to dependencies or the addition of new dependencies
 - `test`: all changes regarding tests (adding new tests or changing existing ones)
-- `ci`: all changes regarding the configuration of continuous integration (i.e. github actions, ci system)
+- `ci`: all changes regarding the configuration of continuous integration (i.e.
+  GitHub actions, ci system)
 - `chore`: all changes to the repository that do not fit into any of the above categories

-If you are interested in the detailed specification you can visit https://www.conventionalcommits.org/ or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).
+If you are interested in the detailed specification, you can visit https://www.conventionalcommits.org/ or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).